 Indicative CGI of the future relationship between the inside and outsides spaces on the ground floor.

-Promotion of active travel and healthy living, with new cycle spaces
+Promotion of active travel and healthy living, including 280 secure cycle spaces for staff and visitors

 Areas for dockless bikes and e-scooters